A complete application consists of the following documents:

-Eligible students who have not attained English proficiency may be provisionally admitted provided that they enroll in Creighton’s Intensive English Language Institute (IELI), or meet the unconditional admission English language proficiency options listed above, until they obtain the required English proficiency level.
+Eligible students who have not attained English proficiency may be provisionally admitted, provided that they enroll in Creighton’s Intensive English Language Institute (IELI), or meet the unconditional admission English language proficiency options listed above, until they obtain the required English proficiency level.

 Certification of Available Finances